This page covers the steps needed to prepare your machine to build a bleeding-edge, development version of Firefox and Thunderbird on Windows.

 - Make sure your system is up-to-date through Windows Update.

-- Install Visual Studio Community 2013 (free).
+- Install Visual Studio Community 2013 (or 2015) (free).
+Be sure to install the C++ tools which requires a customized installation in Visual Studio 2015.
 Alternatively, you can also use a paid version of Visual Studio (e.g. VS2013 Professional) or Visual Studio Express 2013 For Windows Desktop.
 The optional parts of the VS2013 Community install - including the Microsoft Foundation Classes for C++ - are not necessary to build Firefox.
 Earlier versions of Visual Studio are not supported; the Firefox codebase relies on C++ features that are not supported in VS2012 or earlier.

 In some circumstances, the following problems can arise: